 Kichijōji Art Museum’s Opening Hours, Admission Fee, and Access Information

-• Kichijōji Art Museum is a 3-minute walk from Kichijoji Station’s North Exit.
-The museum is on FF building’s 7th floor.
+- Kichijōji Art Museum is a 3-minute walk from Kichijoji Station’s North Exit.
+The museum is on the 7th floor of the FF building.

 Kichijōji Goen Jizō (吉祥寺御縁地蔵)

-Kichijōji Goen Jizō is the spot to visit for those looking for a life partner and a healthy and loving relationship.
+Kichijōji Goen Jizō is the place to visit for those seeking a life partner and a healthy, loving relationship.
 The statue is located on the first floor of Kichijōji Jizō Building (吉祥寺じぞうビル).
 Because of the bright red pillars, you definitely won’t miss the building when walking past it!

-How to pray at Kichijōji Goen Jizō is different from temples and shrines.
+How to pray at Kichijōji Goen Jizō differs from that at temples and shrines

 After putting a five yen coin in the donation box:

-1. Pick up one red and white braid from the box.
+- Pick up one red-and-white braid from the box.

 The most important part of this simple ritual is to put on a sincere smile when talking to the Jizō Bodhisattva.
 It is said that your wishes will be granted when you pray with a pure heart.

-Amulets and fortune slips are also obtainable by using the capsule toy machine.
+Amulets and fortune slips can also be obtained from the capsule toy machine.

 Kichijōji Goen Jizō’s Opening Hours and Access Information